JeffJetton/atari-examples/bbones/bbones1.md

 > **Note:** The A register retains its value after the `sta`, so you can store identical values into multiple addresses, over and over, as long as you don’t change what’s in A. This is similar to how you can paste the same text into a word processing document or spreadsheet in multiple places, just as long as you don’t overwrite what’s on the clipboard with another copy (or cut).

 What’s up with the `#` in front of the `$CD`?
-By default, lda will load the value that’s found at the address you provide.
-If we typed the instruction as `lda $CE`, without the all-important pound symbol, we would be telling the microprocessor to grab *whatever value happens to be at address `$CE`* and copy that value into A. The pound symbol is shorthand for “don’t look at this address to find the value… use this actual value!”
+By default, `lda` will interpret the number after it as an address to refer to, not as a raw value in and of itself.
+If we typed the instruction as `lda $CE`, without the all-important pound symbol, we would be telling the microprocessor to grab *whatever value happens to be at address `$CE`* and copy that value into A. The pound symbol changes that interpretation.
+It's shorthand for “don’t look at this address to find the value... use this actual value!”

 (If you've wrangled pointers or references in languages like C, you can think of the arguments in assembly as being dereferenced by default.
 The `#` turns off the dereferencing.)